noahjohnson0/inspiren-qa-challenge/DEFECTS.md

 Draw condition isn't handled.
 Game shows "Next player: X" even when board is full and no one won.
 Confusing UX.

 Need to add draw detection in the status calculation logic.

+## Game history seems to have typo or other issue with the button title?
+The game history buttons say "Go to move # move" when they could potentially specify more detail or the player that made that move